ultravioletrs/prism-helm/README.md

 echo <password> | base64 --decode
 ```

-Access the URL in your local web browser at https://127.0.0.1:8085/, and log in using the
+Access the URL in your web browser at https://127.0.0.1:8085/, and log in using the credentials.

-Apply the ArgoCD configuration file `./charts/prism/templates/argocd.yaml`

 ```bash
 kubectl apply -f ./charts/prism/templates/argocd.yaml
 ```

-kubectl create namespace argo-rollouts
-kubectl apply -n argo-rollouts -f https://github.com/argoproj/argo-rollouts/releases/latest/download/install.yaml

 ### **Rollback Strategy**
 To handle unexpected failures or issues during deployment, a **rollback strategy** is implemented within ArgoCD.
 Simply revert the last commit for the respective environment.